-FFT Measurement
+FFT Spectrum

-FFT is used to compute the fast Fourier transform using analog input channels or an arithmetic operation g(t).
+FFT is used to compute the fast Fourier transform using analog input channels or a lower math function.
 FFT takes the digitized time record of the specified source and transforms it to the frequency domain.
 When the FFT function is selected, the FFT spectrum is plotted on the oscilloscope display as magnitude in dBV versus frequency.
 The readout for the horizontal axis changes from time to frequency (Hertz) and the vertical readout changes from volts to dB.

 Use the FFT function to find crosstalk problems, to find distortion problems in analog waveforms caused by amplifier non-linearity, or for adjusting analog filters.